-When YOU QUIT smoking, you heal, you dont withdraw
+When YOU STOP smoking, you heal, you dont withdraw

-Are you too physically addicted to cigarettes to free yourself from them and quit smoking?
+Are you too physically addicted to cigarettes to free yourself from them and stop smoking?
 That’s it.
 And as you’ll see, it’s a vitally important question before we progress any further.

 Consider looking at smoking as a ‘deal’.
 No smokers, or very few, are naive enough to assume you just pay with money for cigarettes.